QuickenLoans/mcp-cache/README.md

 Set data in the cache.
 A boolean will be returned to indicate whether the data was saved.

+##### Please Note:
-**Please Note:** Resources cannot be cached.
+- Resources cannot be cached.

-**Please Note:** TTL is the time in seconds the data should live until expired.
+- TTL is the time in seconds the data should live until expired.
 A time to live of `0` will never expire the data.

 ### MemoryCache